oscarmarcelo/sketch-theme-colors/README.md

 1. A Sketch plugin retrieves the necessary data from Sketch;
 2. The website is then built with the Sketch data.

+### Requirements

+- Sketch
+- Node.js

-### Build Instructions
+### Instructions

 1. Just like any other Node project, run `npm install`;
+2. Ensure that in your Sketch Preferences > General, you have Appearance set to "System Default" and Canvas set to "Sketch Default".
-2. Run `npm run get-colors` to get Sketch data.
-Ensure you have Sketch installed in your system first!
+3. Run `npm run get-colors` to get Sketch data.
     1. If the terminal you are using isn't yet allowed to assistive access, the script will fail.
 Ensure it has permissions in System Preferences > Security & Privacy > Privacy tab > Accessibility option.
-3. Run `npm start` to build the website, run a local webserver and open the page.
+4. Run `npm start` to build the website, run a local webserver and open the page.

 Alternatively, you can run `npm run build` to just build the website without starting the webserver.